sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ### 5.4.8.Vulnerability Assessments

 A vulnerability is a weakness in the organization or in an information system that might be exploited by a threat, with the possibility of causing harm to assets.
 In order to mitigate the risk or possibility of causing harm to assets, Sectigo performs regular vulnerability assessment by taking a two-pronged approach.
-Sectigo assesses vulnerabilities by (1) making an assessment of the threats to, impacts on, and the vulnerabilities of assets and the likelihood of their occurrence, and (2) by developing a process of selecting and implementing security controls in order to reduce the risks identified in the risk assessment to an acceptable level.
+Sectigo assesses vulnerabilities by (1) making an assessment of the threats to, impacts on, and the vulnerabilities of assets and the likelihood of their occurrence, and (2) by developing a process of selecting and implementing security controls in order to reduce the risks identified in the Risk Assessment to an acceptable level.

 Sectigo routinely performs vulnerability assessments by identifying the vulnerability categories that face an asset.
 Some of the vulnerability categories that Sectigo evaluates are technical, logical, human, physical, environmental, and operational.